Written by Editorial Team

 Obviously, the decision is always up to you.
 The above suggestion only attempts to provide a simplistic view of the situation, helping parents take an informed decision.

 Health insurance plans are most commonly chosen by couples, soon after their marriage usually when they want it to cover pregnancy.
 Several providers offer maternity insurance, so you will have to compare the benefits and choose the most suitable plan with a range of benefits for you and your family.

 The usual coverage areas include:

-Transportation: Ambulance charges for emergency transportation
+Ambulance charges for emergency transportation.

-Automatic coverage for the new born: Check the term period, as always
+Check the term period, as always.

 This is totally the biggest responsibility a man can take!
 You can definitely subscribe to a good plan before having the baby.
 In that way, your child will be automatically included in the safety net right from the moment he is born.
-Look around and shop the best life plan from the hundreds of options available.
+Look around and shop for the best life plan from the hundreds of options available.

 Having your own health insurance means that both you and your newborn are covered from day one.
 Pregnancy costs are covered by all major medical insurance policies today.
 The phases of pregnancy are covered, from prenatal care to delivery to recovery to caring for the infant.

 Maternity insurance pays for all of your delivery costs up to a certain limit that has already been set.
 The coverage is good for both regular and C-section births.

 With a rich experience in pregnancy and parenting, our team of experts create insightful, well-curated, and easy-to-read content for our to-be-parents and parents at all stages of parenting.Read more.